EggsWhy/WhatsApp/README.md

 Website URL: https://whatsappproject.streamlit.app/
 How to use:

+1. On mobile go to any Group Chat/Personal Chat
-1. Export your WhatsApp chat
+2. Export your WhatsApp chat
-2. Upload it onto the website
+3. Upload it onto the website
-3. Click the analysis button
+4. Click the analysis button

+   ### Might not work as well on mobile as on laptop